Catfish aren’t glamorous. They don’t dazzle anglers with their acrobatic runs or mesmerize with their brilliant colors.

 There’s a deep channel not far from the Lake Jennings Campground where big blues are known to hang out.

-Lake Jennings is home to a solid channel catfish population too.
+Lake Jennings is home to a solid channel catfish population too, thanks in large part to regular summertime stocking.

 Look for channel cats in Hermit Cove, where man-made catfish spawning structures have been placed on the bottom.